Donakonda: Geography

+Telugu is the Local Language here.

 Transport

 Donakonda Railway Station is situated on the Guntur-Guntakal railway line and falls under the Guntur division of South Central Railway.
 Donakonda Airport (ICAO: VODK) is located at Donakonda in Andhra Pradesh, India.
 The airfield was constructed during World War II by the British regime to refuel its aircraft.
 It is owned by the Airports Authority of India and is now closed.

 The Government of Andhra Pradesh handed over the Donakonda airport to Bhogapuram Airport Authority and an ongoing extension of the airport is being worked on.

+Donakonda Mega Industrial Hub (APIIC) - Address: RCQX+HX5, Donakonda to Manginapudi Rd, Donakonda, Andhra Pradesh 523305.